Towards nanophotonic optical isolation via inverse design of energy transfer in non-reciprocal media: Inverse design using Green's tensors

-In principle, Eq.~\eqref{vnnumerical} is enough to begin an optimisation.
-In practice, the problem is that the (variable) optimisation position $\mathbf{r}''$ appears in the \emph{second} argument in one of the Green's tensors.
-The second argument of a Green's tensor corresponds to the source, so an optimisation must consider each `candidate' position for the perturbation via a separate simulation (i.e.~with different sources).
+In principle, Eq.~\eqref{vnnumerical} is enough to begin an optimization.
+In practice, the problem is that the (variable) optimization position $\mathbf{r}''$ appears in the \emph{second} argument in one of the Green's tensors.
+The second argument of a Green's tensor corresponds to the source, so an optimization must consider each `candidate' position for the perturbation via a separate simulation (i.e.~with different sources).
 There may be overwhelmingly many of these in a large-scale 3D problem, so a trick is required in order to make the scheme numerically feasible.

 In reciprocal media, the problem is solved simply by taking advantage of reciprocity to write $\G(\mathbf{r},\mathbf{r}'',\omega ) = \G^\mathrm{T}(\mathbf{r}'',\mathbf{r},\omega )$, giving;